sverweij/dependency-cruiser/doc/api.md

 };

 try {
-  const cruiseResult: IReporterOutput = cruise(
+  const cruiseResult: IReporterOutput = await cruise(
     ARRAY_OF_FILES_AND_DIRS_TO_CRUISE,
     cruiseOptions,
     webpackResolveOptions